 - How is tonsillitis and adenoid infection treated?

 - When should the tonsils and/or adenoids be removed?

 - Find a local Ear, Nose, & Throat Doctor in your town

 Diagnosis of tonsillitis and adenoid infection is based on a medical history and a physical exam.

-If symptoms suggest strep throat, the doctor may want to do a throat culture or rapid strep test.
-These tests are done by swabbing the back of the throat and checking for the Streptococcus bacteria.
+If symptoms suggest strep throat, the doctor may order a throat culture or rapid strep test, which are done by swabbing the back of the throat and checking for the Streptococcus bacteria.
 This can be performed in the doctor's office.
-If the Epstein-Barr virus, which can cause mononucleosis, is suspected as a cause for the tonsillitis, a test for mononucleosis may be done.
+If the Epstein-Barr virus, which can cause mononucleosis, is suspected as a cause for the tonsillitis, a blood test for mononucleosis may be done.

-Strep throat is more likely if at least 3 of the following signs or symptoms are present:
+Strep throat is more likely if at least three of the following signs or symptoms are present:

 - White or yellow spots or coating on the throat and/or tonsils (tonsillar exudates)

 - Red spots on the roof of the mouth (upper palette)

 - Swollen or tender lymph nodes on the neck